-Thus the above map is an isomorphism. \end{proof} \begin{lemma} The natural isomorphism $(-)^\lor\colon \ed(\Pi_n)\ra \ed(\Pi_n^\lor)\cong \ed({\Pi_n})$ corresponds under the above morphism $T$ to the map $w\mapsto w^{-1}$. \end{lemma} \begin{proof} It suffices to check that By \Cref{T:PInt}(8) it suffices to prove the claim for simple reflections, and for those it follows immediately from the normalizations after \Cref{L:directsum} and \Cref{T:PInt}(9). \end{proof} Let us make the following definition.
+It thus suffices to prove the claim for simple reflections $s_i$.
+By \Cref{T:PInt}(9) it suffices to prove the claim for $n=2$ and $s$ the unique reflection in $S_2$.
+The claim then follows from the discussion after \Cref{L:directsum}. \end{proof} Let us make the following definition.
 For $\pi$ a subquotient of $\Pi_n$, we note that by considering central characters and the Geometric Lemma, $r_{d\alpha}(\pi)=\pi_1\oplus\pi_2$, where all irreducible subquotients of $\pi_1$ are subquotients of $\Pi_{\alpha_1}\otimes\ldots\otimes \Pi_{\alpha_k}$ and $\pi_2$ does not contain any such subquotients.
 We denote

 Let $\alpha=(1,\ldots,1)$.
-As a corollary of the above proof, we obtain the following. \begin{corollary} Let $\pi$ be a subquotient of $\Pi_n$.
+As a corollary of the proof of \Cref{C:important}, we obtain the following. \begin{corollary} Let $\pi$ be a subquotient of $\Pi_n$.
 Then $\rs_{1,\ldots,1}(\pi)$ is semi-simple. \end{corollary} \begin{proof} We saw in the proof of \Cref{C:important} that $\rs_{1,\ldots,1}(\Pi_n)$ is semi-simple of length $n!$.
 By exactness of the Jacquet functor, the same is true for any subquotient. \end{proof} \begin{corollary} Let $\pi$ be a subrepresentation of $\Pi_n$ and $\tau$ the corresponding quotient.
 Then we have short exact sequences